 Parents who choose not to vaccinate their children because of a medical reason, religious or conscientious belief still need to provide documentation to the health unit.

 - Medical exemptions need to be completed by a health care provider.
 An affidavit may be obtained for religious or conscientious belief by calling the health unit.

 - Children with medical exemptions or affidavits on file will be removed from school during a disease outbreak.

 - Unvaccinated children are at risk for disease and place other children at risk that are possibly not able to be immunized due to medical concerns.

 - Direct parents to the Vaccine Preventable Disease Team at 705-721-7520 at 1-877-721-7520 ext.
 8807 for further information.

 What vaccines are needed for school entry?

-Effective July 1, 2014, children attending school in Ontario will be require the following vaccines:
+Children attending school in Ontario require the following vaccines:

 ü Pertussis (whooping cough)

 ü Measles, Mumps, Rubella (must be on or after first birthday)